Skip to content

 2. After you've configured the custom model's required settings, navigate to the Evaluation and moderation section and click Configure:

-3. In the Configure evaluation and moderation panel, locate the metrics tagged with NVIDIA NeMo guardrail, and then click Stay on topic for input or Stay on topic for output.
+3. In the Configure evaluation and moderation panel, locate the metrics tagged with NVIDIA NeMo guardrail or NVIDIA and select the metric you want to use.

 Evaluation metric Requires Description